-TV watching and online streaming have surged during the lockdown and continue to add new subscribers and loyal fans as we proceed with 2022.
-Cord-cutting and the concept of content “anywhere and anytime on any device” continue growing.
+TV watching and online streaming have surged during the lockdown and continue to add new subscribers and loyal fans as we proceed with 2023.
+Cord-cutting and the concept of content “anywhere and anytime on any device” continue expanding.
 Another factor that fuels the demand for streaming services is the popularity of binge-watching among consumers.

-Analysts from Fortune Business Insights project the Video on Demand (VoD) Market to hit $257 billion by 2029.
-Massive growth opportunities await the industry’s significant players, with Netflix, Disney+, and Amazon Prime gradually expanding their reach.
+Analysts from Mordor Intelligence project the Video-on-demand (VoD) Market to accelerate from $104 billion in 2023 to $173 billion by 2028.
+The industry’s significant players await massive growth opportunities, with Netflix, Disney+, and Amazon Prime gradually expanding their reach.

 The video streaming landscape continues to get more crowded and fragmented as more and more players enter the market.
 Especially for the US, the video streaming landscape has changed, with Netflix gradually losing its market share because of the competition.
-HBO max has shown more aggressive growth, while Disney+ and Amazon Prime have slowed down for a while.
+Amazon Prime has shown more aggressive amplification, while Disney+ and HBO Max have slowed down.

 There is no surprise that Healthcare became one of the fastest-growing industries in the world in the previous year.
 Health-related tech solutions are experiencing a push right now, even though most lavish events have been sidelined in 2021-2022.
 Booming business opportunities attract many exciting startups willing to leverage the latest advances in Healthcare software development services and technology.